mbh329/PUI2018_mbh329/HW6_mbh329/readme.md

 ### For this weeks homework, I worked with myself for assignment 1 when reviewing my partners null hypothesis.
 For assignment two, I worked with primarily with Duke.
 I also helped manrique with his.
 For assignment 3, I worked with Manrique and Amber.
-Everyone was very helpful.
-For assignment 4 i ran out of time.

 |  **Statistical Analyses**     | **IV(s)**         | **IV type(s)** | **DV(s)**       | **DV Types**  | **Control Var.** |**Q to be answered**|**H0**      | **alpha** |**Link to paper**|
 | ------------- |:-------------:| ----------:|------------:|----------:|-------------:|---------------:|-------:|------:|------------:|